The Drowning Pool (film): Production

 By September 1974, Tracy Keenan Wynn, who had earned a strong reputation writing TV movies, was working on the screenplay.
 Hill said that later Eric Roth did some writing on it.
 Jack Garfein said his agent pitched Garfein to direct the movie and Newman was agreeable, but then Stuart Rosenberg approached Newman asking for the job, saying he was going through personal problems and was "desperate" for the job, so Newman chose Rosenberg.

-Originally, the plan was to call the lead character "Dave Ryan" so the film would not be confused as a sequel to Harper.
-Then a few weeks before preproduction, it was decided that it was "foolish to make this change" (Foster) and the character ended up being called "Harper".
+Originally, the plan was to call the lead character Dave Ryan so the film would not be confused as a sequel to Harper.
+Then a few weeks before preproduction, it was decided by Foster that it was "foolish to make this change" and the character ended up being called Harper.
 Newman said, "a character like Harper is very easy.
 It's great fun to get up in the morning and play Harper."

 The film was shot in late 1974.
-Location filming occurred in Lafayette and New Orleans.
+Location filming occurred in Lake Charles, Lafayette and New Orleans.
 The melody to the international hit song "Killing Me Softly with His Song" is heard playing in the background of several scenes in the film.
 At the time the film was being made, Paramount was producing a TV series based on the Lew Archer novels starring Brian Keith.

 Before the movie came out, a film buyer said, "You're sure it's going to be a disaster because Stuart Rosenberg — ooh!
 What has Stuart Rosenberg got on Paul Newman?
 I mean, after WUSA, how could anyone...?
 This man has got to be the Otto Preminger of grade-B movies.
 He just hasn't made a commercial movie in years, and people still give him big properties."

-Hill later estimated that only two minor scenes in the film were true to his adaptation.
-He said, "[he] wasn't too crazy about the movie."
+Hill later estimated that only two minor scenes in the film were true to his adaptation and said he "wasn't too crazy about the movie."
+The voiceover for the trailer was done by Lynda Carter, a rarity for a female actress.

 Reception

-The movie was nominated as best picture of the year by the Edgar Allan Poe Awards.
+The movie was nominated for the Edgar Allan Poe Award for Best Motion Picture Screenplay.s.